EpistasisLab/Aliro/README.md

 - `docker-compose build lab --no-cache` - rebuild the image for the lab services without using the cache.
 - `docker rm $(docker ps -a -q)` - remove all docker containers
 - `docker rmi $(docker images -q)` - remove all docker images
-- `docker attach pennai_lab_1` to gain ssh access to the a running container
+- `docker exec -it "container_name" /bin/bash` to attach to a running container with a bash prompt

 ### Host Based Install (Deprecated)